-The Clerk of the Course shall ensure that marshals have been briefed on their responsibilities regarding the advice they must provide to Event Command if it is believed there is a risk to public safety.
-Any communications should only be carried out by the Marshal in charge at the specific point.
-This may be in regard to either set up of a point, including questioning the safety of the initial plan, or in relation to behaviour of the public.
+The Clerk of the Course shall ensure that marshals have been briefed on their responsibilities regarding the advice they must provide to Event Command if it is believed there is a risk to the public's safety.
+Any communications should only be carried out by the Senior Marshal in charge at the specific point.
+This may be regarding either set up of a point, including questioning the safety of the initial plan, or in relation to behaviour of the public.